 Grammar, rhetoric, and composition.
 Required of all freshmen, and prerequisite to all other courses in English.
-Textbooks, and periodic themes.
+Textbooks, periodic themes, and a course paper.

 104. FRESHMAN ENGLISH

 The theory, example, and practice of composition.
 A continuation of English 103, required of all freshmen, and prerequisite to all other courses in English.
 Textbooks, periodic themes, and a course paper.